End of Life Care for Patients with Disorders of Consciousness

 • Return of Sleep-Wake Cycles

-• Yawning, chewing, swallowing, guttural vocalizations, moaning.
+• Yawning, chewing, swallowing, guttural vocalizations, and moaning.

 • Arousal and startle reflexes